ParamaxAi/actions-runner/README.md

 # actions-runner

-A container image to run self-hosted GitHub runners
+A container image to run self-hosted GitHub runners.